stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 On the first line, a new public function `say-hi` is declared.
 Public functions are callable from other smart contracts, enabling developers to break complex tasks into smaller, simpler smart contracts (an exercise in [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)).

 -> To create private functions, you would use the `define-private` keyword.
 Only the current smart contract can run private functions.
-Only public functions can be called from other contracts.
+Other contract can only call public functions.

 The function doesn't take any parameters and simply returns "hello world" using the [`ok`](/references/language-functions#ok) response constructor.